Slow Cooker Rice and Beans

 Pair it with:

-slow cooker rice and beans garnished with sour cream and sliced avocado.
+a plate of slow cooker rice and beans topped with sour cream, avocado, salsa

 Frequently asked questions